kaiba-tech/kaiba/docs/introduction.md

 Theres 3 levels of lists.
 But lets say we want to flatten this structure.
 Then we will have to get all combinations of `data.nested.another.a` = `a`, `b`, `c` and `d`.

-Well its easy, first we just add iterables to `"data"`, then we must iterate `"nested"`, then we must iterate `"another"`.
+Well its easy, first we just add iterators to `"data"`, then we must iterate `"nested"`, then we must iterate `"another"`.

 === "config.json"